vianeyBE/CassBio.GWAS_Pipeline/README.md

 ### Example usage

-Structure of to execture the command
+Structure to execute the command:

 ``` sh